dbayardAWS/intro-data-lake/lab1/README.md

 ![screenshot](images/Athena5.png)

-* Click the + sign to open a new query tab.
+* Because the full public Customer Reviews is stored as a set of partition datasets, we have one extra step which is to run a command to re-scan the partition structure so that our Glue/Athena catalog is aware of it.
+Click the + sign to open a new query tab.
 Enter this query

 ```
 MSCK REPAIR TABLE all_reviews_parquet;